Lankylank/1DV503-programming-assignment-2/README.md

-## Data to needed to test the application is located in the directory: application_data_files
+## Data to test the application is located in the directory: application_data_files